legrisch/ipdd-poster-template/README.md

 1. First, download this template by clicking "Code" → "Download zip".
 Unpack it in a meaningful location and and drag the top level directory (probably called "ipdd-poster-template") on the VS Code icon in the dock.
 This will open VS Code with this directory as your _Workspace_.

 2. Now that VS Code knows where to operate, open up a Terminal with _Terminal → New Terminal_, this opens a Terminal already in the currently opened directory/workspace – very handy as you don't have to [`cd`](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html) there.
-Type in `node --version` and hit return.
+Type in <span class="copy">`node --version`</span> and hit return.
 It should print something like "v14.15.1" which tells you that Node.js is correctly installed and running whatever version it printed.

 3. This template comes with a lot of features already built-in.
 To use them, we need to install the _dependencies_ – code that this template is depending upon.
 For this we make use of [npm](https://www.npmjs.com/), Node.js' built-in package manager.
-All we have to do is use the already opened terminal, type in `npm install` and hit return – this might take a while.
+All we have to do is use the already opened terminal, type in <span class="copy">`npm install`</span> and hit return – this might take a while.

 4. We will install an extension to VS Code called "ESLint".
 This extension integrates [ESLint](https://ESLint.org/) – a dependency of this template – in VS Code.
 Click [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-ESLint) to install the extension.
 What ESLint does: as JavaScript doesn't need to be compiled in order to run there's no compiler that catches errors before the code is actually running.
 ESLint scans your JavaScript code for conformance and sets standards and guidelines.
 Basically it tries to make sure that you write JavaScript code that works by calling out possible errors beforehand and enforcing a coding style on our code.